Published or Revised October 10, 2014

-David Johnson starts his ninth season as the head men’s golf coach at PJC.
-Johnson has been coaching at the collegiate level for 29 years.
+David Johnson starts his tenth season as the head men’s golf coach at PJC.
+Johnson has been coaching at the collegiate level for 30 years.
 He worked at Cisco Junior College, Howard Payne University, Hardin-Simmons University and Navarro College before coming to PJC.

-Johnson is a member of the Golf Coaches Association of America.
+Johnson is a member of the Golf Coaches Association of America and serves as the Secretary for the association.
 He serves on committees for both the Golfweek/Ping Golf Coaches poll and the National Junior College Athletic Association poll.
 He also serves on the nominating committee for the Ping Golf Coaches Association of America All-American team.

-The Dragons have made four trips to the NJCAA National Tournament under Johnson’s watch.
+The Dragons have made five trips to the NJCAA National Tournament under Johnson’s watch.
 PJC has been represented by two individuals at the tournament, Dennis Andersen in 2012 and Trumann Nugent in 2013.
-PJC had a NJCAA Region XIV Championship in 2008 and three second-place and three third-place finishes at regional tournaments.
-The Dragons have had two Region XIV individual medalists, Jason Timmis (2009) and Kevin Geisbrecht (2010).
+PJC had a NJCAA Region XIV Championship in 2008 and 2014 and three second-place and three third-place finishes at regional tournaments.
+The Dragons have had three Region XIV individual medalists, Jason Timmis (2009), Kevin Geisbrecht (2010) and Zac Oliver (2014).

-Johnson and his wife Amy have two daughters, Bethany, 25, and Kacey, 21, and one grandson, Michael, 5.
+Johnson and his wife Amy have two daughters, Bethany and Kacey, son-in-law Colby and three grandkids, Wade, Michael and Madilynn.